elgw/sfft3/README.md

 - Already here, with only a few parameters in the algorithms it is clear that self-tuning could be of use.

-- Now I'l go back and optimize that separable convolution --that was on the table before I got [nerd sniped](https://xkcd.com/356/).
+- Now I'l go back and optimize that separable convolution which was on the table before I got [nerd sniped](https://xkcd.com/356/).